soprasteria/terraform-aws-wellarchitected-conformance/README.md

  - [AWS Security Hub](https://aws.amazon.com/security-hub/) with [AWS Foundational Security Best Practices](https://docs.aws.amazon.com/securityhub/latest/userguide/fsbp-standard.html) and/or [CIS AWS Foundations Benchmark](https://docs.aws.amazon.com/securityhub/latest/userguide/cis-aws-foundations-benchmark.html) is not available.
  - 3rd party tools such as [Prowler](https://prowler.com/) and [Steampipe](https://steampipe.io/) are not available or approved by your company.

- This Terraform module leverages AWS native services based on AWS Config in addition to custom Lambda checks.
+ This Terraform module provisions AWS native services based on AWS Config, incl. a dedicated AWS Config Recorder, in addition to custom Lambda checks, in a standalone AWS Account.

+## Usage
+At least two days before your planned review, deploy the module as suggested in [examples/main.tf](examples/main.tf).
+Compliance checks will update on a daily basis, to reduce unncessary costs for AWS Config Evaluations.

 ## Functionality

-If you navigate to AWS Config - Conformance packs you will be presented with a dashboard with a pack for the Security, Reliability and Cost Optimization Pillars.
+If you navigate to AWS Config - Conformance packs you will be presented with a dashboard with packs for the Security, Reliability and Cost Optimization Pillars.

 ![AWS Config Conformance Pack Dashboard](./gfx/screenshot-01.png)